Scope of this guide

 It is a calculated risk but more often than not, a settlement agreement is concluded because this is almost always preferable to embarking upon costly and protracted litigation in the employment tribunal.

 Here, the employee may be approached by their manager or human resources department and made an offer and given a draft settlement agreement.
-They are told to take it away and consider its contents and respond within a timescale.
+They are told to take it away and consider its contents, usually with the legal advice of a solicitor and respond within a timescale.
 The employee may remain in the workplace, actively carrying out their duties but asked to keep the discussions confidential including the fact that they have actually been given a draft agreement.

-On the whole, this approach is more likely to be used where the situation between the parties is not too acrimonious and the relationship has not broken down.
+On the whole, this approach is more likely to be used where there is not a significant dispute between the employer and employee and the relationship has not broken down.
 It might be used, for example, where there is a likely redundancy situation or where there are ongoing performance issues which the employer does not wish to deal with on a formal basis.

 This may be arise where the employee is already on long term sick leave.
 Again, a draft agreement is presented and the employee is asked to respond.
+The legal advice of a solicitor is beneficial in these circumstances since a solicitor will usually consider employment rights and whether there are any issues concerning capability or discrimination on the grounds of disability.
 A longer timescale may be given because the situation is likely to be less immediately awkward where the parties are not interacting on a day to day basis.
 It is not uncommon for an employee who has lodged a grievance to go on long term sick leave creating a “no win” situation for both parties in which the relationship seems to have little prospect of returning to normal.
 These negotiations need to be conducted with care and sensitivity having regard to the employee’s health and possible disability issues.
 For example, a meeting off-site or at the employee’s home may be suggested.

 Here, the employee may be placed on garden leave or simply be told that it is better for them to remain at home whilst they consider the position.
 They will often also be asked not to have contact with colleagues or clients and their computer access may be disabled.
 Where the employment has not been terminated, the employer runs the risk of creating a hostile situation in which it may be difficult for the employee to envisage returning to active duties.
 Again, this approach is often used where the employer has already made up its mind that there must be a parting of the ways.